 Dr Gitte’s passion for the humane treatment of animals – pets, captive wildlife, and animals used in food production alike – continues outside of working hours.
 She is an active member of OCAW (Ontario Captive Animal Watch) with whom she is currently working towards ending the use of marine mammals in theme parks.
 In 2014 she was proud to be a part of the movement that stopped the Bowmanville Zoo from declawing their lion and tiger cubs, a practice they had undertaken for the previous many decades.
 In 2015 she was honoured to become a Director with The Paw Project with whom she is working towards ending declawing in North America.

 When she is not championing for animals, Dr Gitte enjoys yoga, hockey, hiking, traveling and relaxing with her family.
-She is vegetarian and shares her home with 2 cats and a big brown dog, all of whom have come to her “second hand”.
+She is vegetarian and shares her home with 2 cats (Luna & Patches) and an itchy bulldog mix (Betty), all of whom have come to her “second hand”.

 Rebecca Sterns, DVM